aliakoe1/DH110/README.md

 #### Wireframe and Graphic Design Element Variation

 After better understanding the overall layout of the app, I began to design and visualize different iterations of the app.
-I played with different buttons, icons, and typography. <b> I was able to refine the aesthetic for this app. </b>
+I played with different buttons, icons, and typography. <b> I was able to refine the aesthetic for this app. </b> <br>
 <img src = "https://github.com/aliakoe1/DH110/blob/main/Assignment%206/typevar.png" width = "350" height = "400"> <img src = "https://github.com/aliakoe1/DH110/blob/main/Assignment%206/buttonvar.png" width = "350" height = "400">

 After making certain decisions, I checked the accessibility of the app. <b> Especially for older users, making sure that all of these decisions optimize accesibility is essential to the success of this app. </b>